 Launched in partnership with the Green Village Initiative, the School Garden Resource Center supports the creation and effective use of educational vegetable gardens in schools.
 We believe that by using our knowledge and resources to provide services and advice, training garden coordinators in schools and creating a network of educators committed to educational gardens we can help schools build, maintain and sustain thriving school garden programs.
+Thanks to gardening tips and tool review website BestOfMachinery, we were able to gather the essential supplies to start a garden.
+Everyone is also encourage to get their own as it adds motivation and reason to start and continue growing plants.

 TO SUPPORT SCHOOL GARDEN PROGRAMS, WE: